-In 2021, OMC media partners selected the name “Promised Land: A Supreme Court decision places Oklahoma at a crossroads” for a shared topic.
-The collaborative will cover the affirmation of tribal sovereignty after the Supreme Court ruling last year.
+In 2021, OMC media collaborators selected the name “Promised Land: A Supreme Court decision places Oklahoma at a crossroads” for a shared topic.
+The collaborative is covering the affirmation of tribal sovereignty after the Supreme Court ruling in 2020.

 2021 Innovation Fund

 Inasmuch Foundation provided $100,000 to start the Innovation Fund through the Local Media Foundation, which is executing this program designed to test new business models and find new ways to engage and reach diverse audiences.